Genetic Counseling (GEN)

 Transition to clinical setting with integration of risk assessment.
 Experiential learning through simulated patient encounters, full case workups, clinical documentation and case management.
 Emphasis on skills used in patient care.

-Prerequisites: Matriculation to Summer Session II of MS genetic counseling program.
+Prerequisites: Matriculation to Summer Session II of the M.S. in Genetic Counseling program.

 GEN 701 Principles of Genetic Counseling III 3